 Ombelle de Fonty transforms into a shawl and mittens

-Yarn and material needs: Ombelle 1019: 1 skein, 1038: 1.5 skeins, 2021: 1 skein worked with crochet hook no. 6 (Tulip brand)
+Yarn and equipment needs: Ombelle 1019: 1 skein, 1038: 1.5 skeins, 2021: 1 skein worked with crochet hook no. 6 (Tulip brand)

-The scarf in Fonty BB mérinos 817 and saperlipopette 5001
+The scarf in Fonty BB merinos 817 and saperlipopette 5001

 Ségolène: I had to try the Scheepjes - Stone Washed Flow XL too.